LordVGames/TF2C-Player-Destruction/README.md

 # TF2C-Player-Destruction

-A plugin that recreates the player destruction gamemode from TF2, in TF2C.
+A plugin that recreates the gameplay of the player destruction gamemode from TF2 in TF2C.

 No leaked source code was used in the making of this plugin.